Name: Marco Fu

 Highest Break: 147×2 (2000 Scottish Masters, 2012 World Open Q)

-Career Highlights: 2007 Grand Prix Champion, 2013 Australian Goldfields Open champion, 2006 World Championship semi-finalist, Premier League Champion 2003, 2010 Championship League Winner, 2008 UK Championship finalist, 1998 Grand Prix finalist, 1999 WPBSA Newcomer of the Year
+Career Highlights: 2007 Grand Prix champion, 2013 Australian Open champion, 2006 World Championship semi-finalist, 2003 Premier League champion, 2010 Championship League Winner, 2008 UK Championship finalist, 1998 Grand Prix finalist, 2013 International Championship finalist

 A highly promising amateur, Fu underlined his potential by winning the Asian Amateur, World Amateur and World U-21 Championships in 1997.
 A year later he had turned professional and impressed from the start, reaching the 11th qualifying round of the 1998 World Championship and ending the season with a ranking of 377.

 His impact on his first full season was to be just as remarkable.
 In the very first tournament he managed to negotiate the qualifying rounds before taking care of Ronnie O’Sullivan and Peter Ebdon to reach the final of the 1998 Grand Prix.
 A unique achievement for someone of that ranking, despite Marco’s 9-2 defeat to Stephen Lee in the final, a star looked to have been born.

 His performances over the rest of the season were consistently strong and he ended the season up in 35th position as well as being voted the 1999 WSA Young Player of the year.